Idrisid dynasty is founded

-On this day, 5 February 789 CE (4 Ramadan, 172 AH), Idris ibn Abd Allah founded the Idrisid dynasty in the town of Volubilis or Walili (now in Morocco).
+On February 5, 789 CE (4 Ramadan, 172 AH), Idris ibn Abd Allah founded the Idrisid dynasty in the town of Volubilis or Walili (now in Morocco).
 Idris was the great-grandson of Hasan bin Ali.
 In 786, he escaped Arabia after the battle of Fakhkh first to Egypt, then across the Maghreb to Tangier.
 By 788, he had settled in Walili.

-Idris was a descendent of the Holy Prophet ﷺ and so held a special position of being a religiopolitical leader of the Islamic world.
+Idris was a descendant of the Prophet Muhammad, so held the special position of being a religiopolitical leader of the Islamic world.
 When he arrived in Morocco, his cause was espoused by the Awraba, at the time one of the most powerful tribal groups in northern Morocco.

 The Idrisids were political opponents of the Abbasid Caliphate.
 As a result, Idris was assassinated (poisoned) in May 791 by an agent sent by the Abbasid Caliph Harun al-Rashid from Baghdad.